Saved!: Production

-Director and co-writer Brian Dannelly based much of the film on things he had experienced and witnessed while attending a Baptist Christian high school.
-"I would even go so far as to say that everything in the film is something I experienced or researched," Dannelly stated.
-"I didn’t try to make up stuff."
+Director and co-writer Brian Dannelly based much of the film on things he experienced and witnessed while attending a Baptist Christian high school.
+"I would even go so far as to say that everything in the film is something I experienced or researched", Dannelly said.
+"I didn't try to make up stuff."
 Though set in Maryland, Saved! was filmed in Vancouver, British Columbia, Canada.

 Release

 Box office

-After premiering at the Sundance Film Festival in January 2004, Saved! had a platform limited release in the United States on 20 screens, beginning May 28, 2004.
-The film grossed $345,136 during its opening weekend, and an additional 11 screens were added the following weekend.
-After the film had grossed an additional $340,343 during its second weekend, its release platform expanded to 589 screens on June 11, and it reached number 9 at the U.S. box office.
-By the conclusion of its theatrical run in August 2004, the film grossed approximately $9 million domestically, and was considered a sleeper hit.
+After premiering at the Sundance Film Festival in January 2004, Saved! had a platform limited release in the U.S. on 20 screens, beginning May 28, 2004.
+It grossed $345,136 during its opening weekend, and an additional 11 screens were added the next weekend.
+After grossing an additional $340,343 during its second weekend, it expanded to 589 screens on June 11 and reached number 9 at the U.S. box office.
+By the end of its theatrical run in August 2004, the film grossed approximately $9 million domestically and was considered a sleeper hit.
 It grossed an additional $1.2 million in foreign markets, totaling $10.1 million worldwide.